Sitaras/Twitter-Covid-Vaccination-Data-Sentiment-Analysis/README.md

 | LSTM with attention layer | 69 % | 72 % | 70 % | 69.36 % |
 | BERT-Base-uncased | 78 % | 71 % | 73 % | 71 % |

-You can clearly see the increase of the scores when i increase the complexity of the used model (especially in BERT) because the statistical hypothesis in more complex models is usually more accurate.

 The code in ipynb notebooks and data used can be found in the corresponding models.